 Conflict

-Iran issues transit warning to tankers without IRISL clearance.
-US Fifth Fleet confirms increased Gulf of Oman presence.
-Multiple VLCC masters instructed to hold at anchorage.
+According to Reuters and AP, Iran issued a transit warning to tankers without IRISL clearance.
+The US Fifth Fleet confirmed increased Gulf of Oman presence via official statement.
+Multiple VLCC operators instructed masters to hold at anchorage, per Lloyd's List reporting.

 18 Apr 2026